Findoku/Tiger-Party/README.md

 For the Immaculate Grid Guesser we added a popularity table in the dump where it gives each player a popularity value.
 The more feats and contributions the player does to their team, the higher the value.
 We gave a multiplier for each part of the statistic for the baseball game.
-An example would be giving 35 times multiplier for very homerun a person did.
-If one person did 1 homer it would be 35 points and 70 if 2 home runs.
+An example would be giving 35 times multiplier for very home run a person did.
+If one person did 1 home run it would be 35 points and 70 if 2 home runs.
 We designed the immaculate grid to where you can enter the data simply by adding what it says on the actual game.
 After that you click the Generate players button and wait.
+We also made it simple to find the teams when trying to select a team because you can just search it.

 ***Admin Page***